OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

         return message
 ```

 Let's create a file called `temperatureSensor.py` to hold some more code.
 This file will implement a `TemperatureSensor` class.
 Objects of this class will represent a single DS18B20 sensor in code.
-Inside the class, a `OneWire` object is used to operate the sensor.
-Functions of the `TemperatureSensor` object will send the appropriate signals, along with getting and formatting the data from the sensor.
-This way the operating script can focus on the logic of what to do with the data.
+Like in our previous experiments, we'll instantiate a `OneWire` object inside the `TemperatureSensor` class.
+The class functions will then send it the signals that we want and retrieve response data from the sensor without us having to worry about the underlying 1-Wire functions.
+This way we can focus on the logic of what to do with the data.

 ``` python
 from oneWire import OneWire